MohammadRSalmanpour/Image-to-Image-translation/README.md

 Image-to-Image Translation Networks folder includes 8 image-to-image translation networks used in above paper.

 Radiomics feature names and descriptions.xlsx includes Radiomics feature names and descriptions.

+AUTHOR(S):

+Mohammad R. Salmanpour, Amin Mousavi
+STATEMENT: This files are part of above papers.
+Package by Mohammad R.Salmanpour, Amin Mousavi. --> Copyright (C) 2024 Mohammad R. Salmanpour, University of British coulumbia.
+This package is distributed in the hope that it will be useful.
+It is flexible license for research products.
+For commercial use, please get permison from Dr. Mohammad R. Salmanpour via eamil address m.salmanpoor66@gmail.com.

+Any feedback welcome!!! m.salmanpoor66@gmail.com, m.salmanpour.ubc.ca.